Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Simulation details and additional results

 \subsection{Simulation details}

 In this subsection, we provide further details on our simulation methodology.
+All the investigated codes were benchmarked using an $X$-memory circuit with $d$ QEC rounds, where $d$ is the code distance.
+More precisely, for each code we prepared the data qubits in the $|+\rangle$ state, then performed $d$ rounds of syndrome extraction, and finally measured out the data qubits in the $X$-basis, forming logical observables from the logical $X$-operators.
+Note that it is well-known that the $X$- and $Z$-memory performances are approximately the same for the RTC, TC, RPSC and BB codes.
+As for the directional codes, the same holds due to the following symmetry.
+Take the stabilisers and their scheduling, together with the logical operators of the code, translate them by the vector $(1,1)$, and change the Pauli-$X$ (-$Z$) terms to Pauli-$Z$ (-$X$) terms.
+This way we get back the same CSS code, and importantly, the scheduling of each stabiliser remains unchanged.

+The benchmarked directional code circuits were compiled to the following gates: $Z$-basis reset (R), $Z$-basis measurement (M), the iSWAP entangling gate, the Hadamard gate (H), the phase gate (S) and the $\frac{\pi}{2}$-$X$-rotation ($\sqrt{X}$).
+These circuits can all be executed under degree-$4$ (\Cref{fig:square_grid}) and some of them even under degree-$3$ connectivity (\Cref{fig:hex_grid}), see \Cref{tab:directions_and_layouts}.
+As for the RTC, TC, RPSC and BB code circuits, we used the same gates, except instead of iSWAP we used the CZ gate.
+The RTC, TC and RPSC circuits were constructed in the standard way, i.e. under square-grid connectivity, although we note that circuits for these codes can also be constructed on the hexagonal-grid with CZ gates, and with iSWAP gates both on square- and hex-grid.
+These alternative circuits have similar QEC performance, see \cite{MBG}.

+Noise was added to the compiled circuits according to the standard superconducting-inspired circuit-level Pauli noise model from \cite{si1000-1, si1000-2}, called ``SI-$1000$''.
+This noise model is parametrised by $p$, the physical error rate, which we varied as $p=10^{-3+\frac{j}{5}}$ for $0\leq j\leq 5$.
+We point out that noise was added for all gates, including the state preparations at the beginning and the measurements at the end of the circuits.
+We note that the SI-$1000$ noise model originally does not include the iSWAP gate, so we added the same noise after iSWAP gates as after CZ gates.
+Additionally, it is important to keep in mind that the SI-$1000$ noise model may be optimistic for the BB codes.
+These codes indeed require two additional and non-local connections at each qubit location, which makes the physical device noisier \cite{alec-dynamic-demonstration,qldpc-demonstration} but is not penalised by the SI-$1000$ noise model (see \cite{tesseractdecoder} for a proposed noise model that does so).

-We used ``stim'' \cite{stim} to sample our noisy circuits and BP-OSD \cite{bposd-panteleev,bposd,bposd-2,stimbposd-higgott} to decode the samples for all circuits.
-For each data point, we sampled until the error bars were acceptably small.
-For most points, this meant $10^5$ shots, going up to $3\times 10^6$ for the lower $p$'s.
-The sampling and decoding were handled by the ``sinter'' decoding sampler, which efficiently distributes the tasks across multiple CPU cores.
+We used ``stim'' \cite{stim} to sample our noisy circuits and the Tesseract decoder \cite{tesseractdecoder} with the short beam setting to decode them.
+For each data point, we first sampled until either $10^6$ shots were performed or $10^4$ decoding failures were reached.
+After this we sampled: \begin{itemize} \item an additional $10^7$ shots for the distance $8$ rectangular $N^2E^2N^2$-code at $p=10^{-3}$, \item an additional $10^8$ shots for the RTC, TC and RPSC at $p=10^{-3}$. \end{itemize} The sampling and decoding were handled by the ``sinter'' decoding sampler, a stim extension which efficiently distributes the tasks across multiple CPU cores.
+All of our simulations, including the initial explorations and parallelogram searches, used a total of $\approx 45$ CPU-core-years.